 Emergency Procedures for Conducting State Business

-WHEREAS, pursuant to the Louisiana Homeland Security and Emergency Assistance and Disaster Act, R.S.
-29:721, et seq., a state of emergency/disaster was declared through Proclamation No. 92 BJ 2012; and
+WHEREAS, pursuant to the Louisiana Homeland Security and Emergency Assistance and Disaster Act, La.
+R.S.
+29:721, et seq., the Governor declared a state of emergency in Proclamation No. 111 JBE 2016;

-NOW THEREFORE, I, BOBBY JINDAL, Governor of the State of Louisiana, by virtue of the authority vested by the Constitution and the laws of the State of Louisiana, do hereby order and direct as follows:
+NOW THEREFORE, I, JOHN BEL EDWARDS, Governor of the State of Louisiana, by virtue of the authority vested by the Constitution and the laws of the State of Louisiana, do hereby order and direct as follows:

 A. An appointed official within the agency, or the equivalent for elected officials in higher education, must determine that the failure to strictly comply with the statutory restriction is necessary due to the emergency;

 B. A centralized point of contact for each agency must monitor all transactions conducted without strict statutory compliance, maintaining copies of all documentation.
-Documentation should specify whether the purchase falls into the "emergency" or "permanent" category and whether the purchase relates to Hurricane Isaac and all documentation must be maintained and available for audit and FEMA reimbursement purposes;
+Documentation should specify whether the purchase falls into the "emergency" or "permanent" category and whether the purchase relates to the flood event referenced in 111 JBE 2016 and all documentation must be maintained and available for audit and FEMA reimbursement purposes;

 C. Written competitive quotes and/or offers must be obtained whenever possible and agencies must take the necessary steps to assess that fair and equitable pricing is being offered;